VLIW Kernel Optimization

 | Claude Opus 4.5 (improved harness) | 1,363 |

-Launch a session to get an isolated environment with an SSH command
+Launch a session to get an isolated environment + SSH endpoint.